raphtalia/Quicksave/README.md

 - Write more tests.
 And more tests.
 And more tests.
 - Backups
-- Saving on an interval for active documents
-- Saving on game close
 - Easy way to tie documents to players
 - Panic event (if too many datastore operations fail, fire this event)